‘Freedom day’

 Four masks from Sugar and Sloth

-Tomorrow is ‘freedom day’ when the final lockdown restrictions are lifted.
-What freedom people are currently lacking is unclear but some things I’ve seen are – having to wear a mask, having to check in at shops and restaurants and not being able to meet as many people as they like, apparently this is oppression and we can’t keep wearing masks forever because it’s not normal.
+Tomorrow is ‘Freedom Day’ when the final lockdown restrictions are lifted.
+What freedom people are currently lacking is unclear, but some things I’ve seen are – having to wear a mask, having to check in at shops and restaurants, and not being able to meet as many people as they like.
+Apparently, this is oppression, and we can’t keep wearing masks forever because it’s not normal.

-Cases are rising rapidly despite vaccines, younger people are contracting the virus, there’s another mutation that has been allowed to spread rapidly and again we’re told that more people will die.
+Cases are rising rapidly despite vaccines.
+Younger people are contracting the virus; there’s another mutation that has been allowed to spread rapidly, and again, we’re told that more people will die.

 You are creating all the bubbles at play